Photonico/Computational_Physics_Topics/README.md

 ## About this repository

-My notes on Computational Physics include both Classical Physics, Quantum Physics, and related numerical methods.
-Python 3.10 is the major demonstrated programming language.
+My notes on Algorithms and Computational Physics, Python 3.10 is the major demonstrated programming language.

 This is a long-term plan.